The Advocacy Institute Logo

 A Parent's Guide to Response-to-Intervention:

-IDEA 2004 includes a new provision that allows states and school districts to use high quality, research-based instruction in general and special education to provide services and interventions to students who struggle with learning and may be at risk or suspected of having learning disabilities.
 Written by The Advocacy Institute for the National Center for Learning Disabilities, this guide provides an overview of the RTI process, describe how it is implemented in schools and offer questions that parents can ask.
 (PDF only) Get it here.
-Also available in Spanish!
+Also available in Spanish here.

 Parent Rights in the Era of Response to Intervention (RTI):